Zachtronics: Commercial titles

 After completing The Codex of Alchemical Engineering and getting positive feedback from it, Barth decided to pursue making commercial games.
 In 2011 Barth founded Zachtronics LLC for the release of his first commercial title SpaceChem.
 SpaceChem was also the first game where he took in a number of collaborators to help.
-The game was critically praised, which led Barth to continue developing comercial games.
+The game was critically praised, which led Barth to continue developing commercial games.
 A few ideas failed to come to light, and with expectations for the studio to make another game, he opted to make Ironclad Tactics, which was more a real-time based card game rather than a puzzle game.
 Before the release of Ironclad Tactics the studios name was shortened from Zachtronics Industries to Zachtronics.
 Ironclad Tactics did not do as well as SpaceChem, and Barth realized there was more a market for the puzzle games that he had previously developed, and turned back to his Flash-based games.
 Initially he looked to take The Codex of Alchemical Engineering to make it a full commercial release, but instead ended up producing Infinifactory and later TIS-100.

 In 2015, Barth joined Valve to work on SteamVR.
 He worked there for 10 months before departing.
 Near the time he started to work at Valve, Barth had been considering shutting down Zachtronics due to stress of running the business alongside the new responsibilities at Valve.
 Sometime between the release of TIS-100 and Shenzhen I/O, Barth had come into contact with Alliance Media Holdings who offered to buy the studio and to manage the publishing of the games, while allowing Barth to retain his creative lead and control.
 Since the studio's acquisition, it has published Shenzhen I/O, Opus Magnum, and Exapunks.

 In June 2019, the studio published the book Zach-Like that includes design documents and other reference material used by Barth and his team during the development of his games.
 Zachtronics used Kickstarter to produce physical copies of the book by early 2019, and by June 2019 released the title as a free eBook on Steam along with a bundle of Barth's older titles.
 The studio launched Zachademics in July 2019, a program to allow educational and non-profit institutions to freely download and use several of his games for educational purposes.

 With the release of Last Call BBS in July 2022, Zachtronics announced that that would likely be the last game they develop, as they "felt it was time for a change."
 Barth also said the decision was motivated by the fact that Zachtronics was only making games of a similar puzzle nature, keeping them "locked into doing something we didn't feel like doing forever," whereas moving on would allow him and other members of the team to work on other types of games.